Radio Africa

 the complete catalogue of recordings.

 In 2008, funded by the Endangered Archives Programme, I commenced the digitisation, preservation and archiving of Guinea's national sound archives, located in the Radio Télévision Guinée (RTG) buildings in the inner city suburb of Boulbinet, Conakry.
-I had limited time to complete the work, thus, in 2009, I received further funding to deliver this large project, which I estimated to contain in excess of 5,000 songs on 1/4" reel-to-reel format.
+I had limited time to complete the work, and in 2009 I received further funding to deliver this large project, which I estimated to contain in excess of 5,000 songs on 1/4" reel-to-reel format.

-Due to Guinea's volatile security situation in 2009, I was forced to end the project early.
+Due to Guinea's volatile security situation in 2009, however, I was forced to end the project early.
 I had hoped to return to Guinea in 2011, however my archival partner, the Ministry of Culture, was one of the last ministries to be named by Guinea's new civilian government.
 There was thus no Minister to approve my project by the deadline of the funding application.
 I therefore re-applied for funding in 2012 and arrived in August of that year, with six months of funding to complete the project.

-It was a surprising and I must say pleasant turn of events when the Minister of Communication (who had oversight of the RTG), his Chef de Cabinet, and his Secretary General were all dismissed by the President, for failures elsewhere.
+It was therefore a surprising and reassuring turn of events when the Minister of Communication (who had oversight of the RTG), his Chef de Cabinet and his Secretary General were all dismissed by the President, for failures elsewhere.
 Unlike his predecessors, the incumbent Minister, Togba Kpoghomou, approved the sound archive project without ado.
-Given my previous experiences trying to complete the sound archiving of the RTG in 2008 and 2009 (see the links above), I worked like a man possessed for over 100 consecutive days to archive, preserve and digitise the reel-to-reel audio tapes.Those days were amongst the most productive and fulfilling of my life.
-Through sicknesses, broken ribs and beaucoup crazy shit... nothing deterred me at all: particularly not the RTG's senior staff's continued indifference towards the sound archival project (though their Minster had approved it; nor their recalcitrance and their dismissive attitudes to me and my staff; nor the tragedies of everyday life in Guinea.
+Given my previous experiences trying to complete the sound archiving of the RTG in 2008 and 2009 (see the links above), I worked like a man possessed for over 100 consecutive days to archive, preserve and digitise the reel-to-reel audio tapes.
+Those days, productive as they were, were amongst the most fulfilling of my life.
+Through sicknesses, broken ribs and all manner of distractions, nothing deterred me.
+Particularly not the RTG senior staff's continued indifference towards the sound archival project (even though their Minster had approved it), nor their recalcitrance and nor their dismissive attitudes to me and my staff.
 Nothing.
 I was on a mission, and determined to complete it.

 The RTG offices in Boulbinet, Conakry